Home

 Recent Posts

 Once again there will be a wide variety of vendors offering locally grown seasonal fruits and vegetables; farm fresh eggs; fish, beef, and pork products; baked goods; sweet treats; and gourmet prepared foods.
-Fresh cut flowers, potted herbs, and other plants also will be available.
+Fresh cut flowers will be available as well.

 JOIN US AS A VOLUNTEER!!

 The Lubber Run Farmers Market needs you!
 The Market thrives with community support, not just from its shoppers but also its volunteers.
-Find out how you can help!
-In particular, we’re looking for greeters and help with social media.
-Interested?
-Have another skill we might be able to use?
+Find out how you can help by stopping by the market tent on Saturday!

 The Lubber Run Farmers Market is committed to helping our neighbors in need.
 An AFAC Collection Box is available at every Market.
 Please consider purchasing extra fruits and vegetables from our vendors while you shop or bring canned goods, cereals, or other non-perishable items to the Market for drop off.